5 B2B eCommerce Trends to Watch Out for in 2022

 Things have changed in the dynamic B2B commerce world.
 Relentless technological innovation has driven digital transformation in marketing, with B2B at the forefront of this lucrative industry.
-According to reports, the global B2B eCommerce sales are to reach over $6.6 trillion by 2020, surpassing business-to-consumer (B2C) valued at $3.2 trillion by 2020.
+According to reports, online retail sales increased from 16% to 19% in 2020 and is expected to grow by good numbers by the end of 2021.

 At the same time, a generational shift has occurred.
 Millennials lead the new wave of B2B buyers, where 73% of millennials provide input and 34% act as decision-makers.
 Such influential roles mean that their different demands cannot be taken lightly.
 This generation views the B2B purchase process through the lens of a B2C consumer.
 Used to superior B2C experiences as personal consumers, they arrive at B2B websites with lofty expectations of similarly exceptional customer experience.
 B2B businesses can expect a few areas where this next generation will increase how eCommerce will be conducted.

 Below are the top trends that will shape the B2B eCommerce world of 2022, presenting the most significant opportunities for forward-thinking businesses to ignite their B2B growth.

 Online marketplaces such as Amazon, eBay, Alibaba.com, Etsy have dominated the retail B2C industry, accounting for more than 50% of global online retail sales in 2018.
 On the other hand, B2B eCommerce sales through websites and online marketplaces are accelerating, and growth is at an all-time high.
 Only 6% of B2B buyers do not currently use online marketplaces, and 75% of B2B procurement spending is projected to happen via an online marketplace within the next five years.
 Gartner predicts that the simplicity of doing business this way is likely to “create a butterfly effect on the eCommerce trend.”